Low Moor Medical Practice29 The PlantationsBradford, BD12 0THTel: 01274 697 600

 Angela is a very experienced practice nurse coming to Low Moor from another Bradford practice.
 Her specialisms are diabetes and respiratory medicine.

-Emma joined the practice in January 2014 as a practice nurse and is a valued member of the practice team.
-She is a qualified diabetic and respiratory nurse.
+Emma joined the practice in January 2014 as a practice nurse and is qualified in diabetic and respiratory care.

 Emma also specialises in womens health management.